Localization of Square Enix video games: Staff

 The localization staff at Square Enix works mainly from Japanese to English, French, German, Spanish, Italian, as well as Russian, Korean and Mandarin for a number of titles.
 In 2016, Final Fantasy XV became the first major title from the company to release in Latin American Spanish and Brazilian Portuguese.
 Minor titles are occasionally localized from English to European languages.
 Prior to the merger of Square and Enix in 2003, Enix did not initially have a localization department and outsourced its Western releases to translators who had no close contact with the original development teams, as was the case for Dragon Quest VII.
 Square also did not initially have a localization department, though a number of localizers such as Kaoru Moriyama and Ted Woolsey worked with them regularly on a contractual basis in the early 1990s.
 Moriyama described the work at the time as leaving very little leeway for polishing text due to the limitations of the ROM sizes.
 She also commented Hironobu Sakaguchi was not willing to put extra work for the English version at that time.
-Following the massive international success of Final Fantasy VII, however, the company looked into improving the quality of its translated products-the game was widely criticized for its rushed English translation, which had been handled entirely by Michael Baskett, the company's only in-house translator at the time.
+Following the massive international success of Final Fantasy VII, however, the company looked into improving the quality of its translated products, since the game was widely criticized for its rushed English translation, which had been handled entirely by Michael Baskett, the company's only in-house translator at the time.
 To that end, Square tasked Richard Honeywood, originally a programmer, with creating a dedicated localization team in the Tokyo headquarters.
 His first major project was Xenogears.
 While there were only two members at first, including Honeywood, the staff grew to include more than 40 employees by 2007, and over 70 in 2015.